populse/mia_processes/docs/source/documentation/bricks/preprocess/fsl/EpiReg.rst

 ----------------------------------------

 Run epi_reg script (FSL) to register EPI images to structural images.
-To use this method, it should be possible to segmente the structural image in order to get a good white matter boundary and the EPI should contain some intensity contrast between white matter and grey matter.
+To use this method, it should be possible to segment the structural image in order to get a good white matter boundary and the EPI should contain some intensity contrast between white matter and grey matter.

 It is also possible to add fiedmaps to perform simultaneous registration and EPI distortion-correction.
-To use this option you should provided fmap, fmapmag and fmapmagbrain parameters and informatio about EPI (see echospacing and pedir parameters).
+To use this option you should provided fmap, fmapmag and fmapmagbrain parameters and information about EPI (see echospacing and pedir parameters).

 --------------------------------------------------------------